Members visit free all year! Join or renew today.

-The Zoo has one male and one female king cobra.
-Both snakes were hatched in the wild in Indonesia and arrived at the Zoo on May 30, 2003.
+The Zoo has one female king cobra.
+She hatched in the wild in Indonesia and arrived at the Zoo on May 30, 2003.

 The Reptile House

 The king cobra is the longest venomous snake in the world.
 They have short, hollow fangs measuring less than a half an inch.
 King cobras come in a variety of colors, dependent on their range.
 They can be light olive, black-brown or something in between.
 They may have bands of white, yellow or beige.
 Their underside is uniformly pale yellow and may have bars.
 The famous (or infamous) king cobra "hood" is created by extending elongated cervical ribs of the neck that spread loose skin.